altajvirani/Nivesh/README.md

+# About the Project
 Crowdfunding refers to the behavior of public individuals to use different internet technologies and digital platforms in contributing and investing in project leaders, and innovators.
-The NIVESH Platform that we are proposing to develop this project, is a crowdfunding platform that creates a gateway for fund providers, to contribute to the financing of a promising project started by an innovative creator who lacks sufficient resources for reifying.This will as a result increase the popularity of starting ventures among people in India.
+The platform - "Nivesh" that we have proposed, is a crowdfunding platform that creates a gateway for fund providers, to contribute to the financing of a promising project started by an innovative creator who lacks sufficient resources for reifying.This will as a result increase the popularity of starting ventures among people in India.
 One of its main roles is to create a link that will bridge the gap between viable projectideas and successful implementation.
 For the development of this project, we will base our process on a development methodology called Iterations and Increments, as well as the Kanban board model to divide and organize our projects into small tasks, for the design, we will be using the Adobe XD as a tool to model the different functionalities and aspects and use multipleframeworks and tools such as Android studio, Java, Adobe XD and Firebase as real-time